-This group, when established, will agree its timescale for completion of this work.
+The working group, when established, will agree its timescale for completion of this work.

-2. Addressing concerns regarding individuals' workloads, work-related stress, and mental health
+2. Addressing concerns regarding individuals' workloads and mental health

-Approaches to workload management will vary between institutions and at times, between faculties and departments within institutions and it is appropriate that HEIs determine their own approaches to managing workloads that are appropriate to their specific contexts.
-HE sector employers are committed to taking seriously their responsibilities regarding the management of workloads and of stress.
+Approaches to workload management will vary hugely between institutions and even between faculties and departments within institutions and it is appropriate that HEIs determine their own approaches to managing workloads that are appropriate to their specific contexts.
+HE sector employers take their responsibilities regarding the management of workloads and of stress seriously.

-There are shared responsibilities between managers, individual staff, staff representatives and leadership teams in addressing how work is being done and in ensuring that individuals can have manageable workloads, can achieve a healthy work and life balance and can exercise judgement and discretion appropriate to their roles and level of responsibility.
-We recommend that workload models or equivalent arrangements, compatible with contracts of employment, are established wherever practical across all areas of work.
+We acknowledge that there are shared responsibilities between managers, individual staff, staff representatives and leadership teams in addressing how work is being done and in seeking that individuals can have manageable workloads, can achieve a healthy work and life balance and can exercise judgement and discretion appropriate to their roles and level of responsibility.